Welcome to Pills4cure

 Ans: GLP-1 receptor agonists have been proven safe for extended use, with some trials demonstrating efficacy and safety for up to two years.

-Ans: GLP-1 inhibitors are available in both oral and injectable versions.
+Ans: GLP-1 agonists are available in both oral and injectable versions.
 Typically, patients administer the injectable formulations once a week while they take the oral forms daily.
 Patient choices and needs determine whether to use oral or injectable forms.

 Ans: While Glucagon-like peptide-1 receptors were initially authorized for type 2 diabetes, they have also been found to benefit weight loss in those without diabetes.
-However, the off-label use of GLP-1 receptor inhibitors for weight loss in non-diabetics warrants consultation with a medical expert.
+However, the off-label use of GLP-1 receptor agonists for weight loss in non-diabetics warrants consultation with a medical expert.

-Ans: GLP-1 receptor inhibitors have been linked to an increased risk of pancreatitis; however, the absolute risk remains modest.
+Ans: GLP-1 receptor agonists have been linked to an increased risk of pancreatitis; however, the absolute risk remains modest.
 People with a history of pancreatitis, on the other hand, should consult their doctor before beginning treatment to evaluate the risks and advantages.

 Q8) How long does it take to see the results of the Glucagon-like peptide-1 receptor?